P4yin/my-very-dumb-c-keycode-tester-thing/README.md

 # my-very-dumb-c-keycode-tester-thing
+Compile using Mingw.
+I don't believe this works on linux since it uses conio

 gives keycodes using conio

-run it and press keys